ratepay/magento2-module/README.md

 ### Version 1.2.0 - Released 2020-08-12
 * Added compatibility for Magento 2.4.0
-* RatePay Payment method- and ProfileID selection now based on billing address
+* Ratepay Payment method- and ProfileID selection now based on billing address
 * Added tracking code to confirmation deliver request if present
 * Added feature to return previous order price adjustments
-* Magento2 REST API calls will now trigger RatePay API communication
+* Magento2 REST API calls will now trigger Ratepay API communication
 * Enabled the "Online" Capture and Refund workflow in Magento2
 * Goodwill refund item type can be configured now
 * Added a try-catch block to prevent a order rollback when a database error occures